TheGarvitGupta/Face-Identification/README.md

 # Add people to the group
 python Azure/train_faces_add_person_2.py

-# Add faces for the poeple
+# Add faces for the people
 python Azure/train_faces_add_face_3.py

 # Train the API to learn the faces and associate the features with the people